Friday, February 26, 2016

 Friday, February 5, 2016

-It's Carnaval 2016 Starting Friday February 5th.
+It's Carnaval 2016, starting Friday, February 5th.

 It is one of our favourite times of the year!
 We are too busy having fun right now to be creative with words.
-See you next time.
+So many photos of fun times, we decided just to post pictures from previous years.
+Enjoy!

 Grab your camera and get out there to enjoy the 5-day event.